google/pdl/doc/java-generated-code-guide.md

 cargo run --features "java" -- --output-format java <IN> --output-dir <OUT> --java-package <PACKAGE>
 ```

-For example, `cargo run --features "java" -- --output-format java examples/testing.pdl --output-dir ./target --java-package a.b.testing` will generate Java code for the declarations in `examples/testing.pdl` as `./target/testing/a/b/*.java`.
-Each of these files will declare `package a.b.testing;`.
+For example, `cargo run --features "java" -- --output-format java examples/testing.pdl --output-dir ./target --java-package a.b` will generate Java code as `./target/a/b/*.java`.
+Each of these files will declare `package a.b;`.

 ## Unsupported Features